nbehrnd/aRMSD/README.md

 than this, changes made within this fork, however, should work equally in other operating systems.

+**Help wanted:** The original branch of `aRMSD` (<https://github.com/armsd/aRMSD>) describes setting the program up to work in Windows by compilation / `PyInstaller`, eventually yielding an executable which would ease significantly the installation on this operating system.
+The case seems to be a bit more complex as usual, since `PyInstaller` would need to consider to bundle *both* the python scripts of `aRMSD` itself, as the externally accessed within `vtk`.
+Hopefully, such an executable installer would be significantly less than the about 0.2..0.3 Gb typically needed for an installation of the dependicies.

+Secondly, as checked with `flake8`, the compiler script in this branch (`compile_aRMSD_revision_07Dez2018.py`) still seems to contain three indentation-related errors about instructions (lines 238 till 241) currently muted.
+You equally are welcome to contribute to a solution here, too.

 # What may aRMSD do for you &#x2013; an appetizer